saucelabs/my-demo-app-rn/README.md

 });
 ```

+### Webview
+Within the menu you can find the option Webview.
+This will lead you to a screen where you can load any valid `https`-url.
+The url will be loaded into a webview, this will be equal for Android and iOS.

+The purpose of this Webview-screen is that you can learn/test how to switch between the *NATIVE* and *WEBVIEW*-context
+with Appium.

 ### Different languages
 This app supports ~~4~~ 1 different languages and will automatically check the language of the device to set the right
 language.
 The supported languages are: